codexa/firetext/electronApp/README.md

 Firetext Electron App
 ================
-Using the cross-platform [electron](https://electron.atom.io/) platform.
+Using the cross-platform [electron](https://electron.atom.io/) framework.

 __________________________________________________________
 **What you need:**